ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 ## :hammer_and_wrench: Switching Scenes with GameStates
 Next, we will extend the **GameManager** to handle scene transitions and manage overall game flow through defined GameStates.

-Rather than completely replacing the scene each time the player moves between menus or levels, we will **load all scenes additively**, stacking them on top of our **Bootstrap scene**.
+Rather than completely replacing the scene each time the player moves between menus or levels, we will **load all scenes additively**, stacking them on top of a **Bootstrap scene**.

 ### Single Point of Entry
 The **Bootstrap scene** acts as the game's **single point of entry**, providing a consistent place to initialize the GameManager and other core systems.
 While players never directly see this scene, it ensures that all critical systems are ready before any gameplay or menus appear.